zixinzh/homepage/index.md

 ---

 # About Me
 Hi!
-I am currently a Ph.D. student at the Department of Mathematics at National University of Singapore (NUS), working with
+I am currently a Ph.&thinsp;D. candidate at the Department of Mathematics at National University of Singapore (NUS), working with
 <a href="https://www.ece.nus.edu.sg/stfpage/vtan/">Prof. Vincent Y.&thinsp;F. Tan</a> and
 <a href="https://www.eng.nus.edu.sg/isem/staff/cheung-wang-chi/">Prof. Wang Chi Cheung</a>.